MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 **Resolving a corrupted NTFS volume problem:** Run **Chkdsk /f /r** to detect and repair disk errors.
 You must restart the system before the disk scan begins on a system partition.
 Contact the manufacture of the hard driver system to locate any diagnostic tools that they provide for the hard drive sub system.

+**Windows Memory Diagnostics:**
+Run the Windows Memory Diagnostics tool, to test the physical memory.
+Click the Start button, and then clicking Control Panel.
+In the search box, type Memory, and then click *Diagnose your computer's memory problems*.‌ After the test is run, use Event viewer to view the results under the System log.
+Look for the *MemoryDiagnostics-Results* entry to view the results.

+**Resolving a faulty hardware problem:** If hardware has been added to the system recently, remove it to see if the error recurs.
+If existing hardware has failed, remove or replace the faulty component.
+You should run hardware diagnostics supplied by the system manufacturer.
+For details on these procedures, see the owner's manual for your computer.

 For general blue screen troubleshooting information, see [**Blue Screen Data**](blue-screen-data.md).

 Resolution
 -------

-Typically, this address is in freed memory or is simply invalid.

-This cannot be protected by a **try - except** handler -- it can only be protected by a probe or similar techniques.
+Typically, the referenced address is in freed memory or is simply invalid.
+This cannot be protected by a **try - except** handler -- it can only be protected by a probe or similar programming techniques.

 The [**!analyze**](-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.